Your Options (Choose One)

 Malaysia or Melbourne

-In order to be considered for studying at Monash, you must apply formally.
-There is a two stage application process; the first of which consists of applying to the GSD Department using the online form.
-If you are successful at the first stage and are selected to study abroad, you will then have to apply directly to Monash.
+In order to be considered for studying at Monash, you must express your interest formally.
+There is a two-stage process; the first of which consists of advising the GSD Department that you are interested in going to Monash using the online form.
+Following receipt of departmental approval of your application, you will then have to apply directly to Monash via the Warwick International Office.
 You will receive support in making this application from the GSD Department and the Study Abroad team in the Office for Global Engagement.

 Frequently asked questions and links